 - 9.1 The Association, as well as responding to poorly maintained properties, will recognise and encourage residents who have taken time and effort to maintain their garden.
-During the growing season (approx. April-Sept) the Association will organise the categories and awarding of prizes, where appropriate, Certificates of Merit will also be awarded.
-All prizes will be awarded as part of the Association's Annual General Meeting. - 9.2 This initiative is intended to foster good tenant relations and will act as an incentive to encourage all Association's residents to improve their environment.
+During the growing season (approx. April-Sept) the Association may choose to organise a gardening competition, with various categories and awards.
+Where appropriate, Certificates of Merit may also be awarded.
+All awards and prizes will be awarded as part of the Association's Annual General Meeting. - 9.2 This initiative is intended to foster good tenant relations and will act as an incentive to encourage all Association's residents to improve their environment.